The 12 Things I Recommend You Do Before You Remove Contingencies

 Shortly, you will receive more disclosures about the property/area.

-Review the Local Area disclosures from the San Diego Assocation of REALTORS® (SDAR) to see if there are any disclosures for the area the home is located in.
+- Review the Local Area Disclosures from the San Diego Association of REALTORS® (SDAR) to see if there are any disclosures for the area the home is located in.

 These are all things you can do in a relatively short amount of time to make sure you truly like the area.
 Do everything you can think of to get as familiar with the area as possible: